 Things to do in Playa Panama

-Most people come to Panama to relax and it’s usually the preferred place to bring their little ones to enjoy the water and the view.
-Panama is the ideal beach to go to for one looking to escape any type of crowd, have long private walks on the shore or take a dip with the kids.
+Most people come to Panama to relax.
+Panama is the ideal beach for families with little ones since there are virtually no waves as the beach is sheltered inside a bay.
+It’s also the go to for one looking to escape any type of crowd, have long private walks on the shore or take a dip with the kids.